Becoming a pupil

 A pupil’s performance is assessed throughout the year by way of regular advocacy assessments and written exercises.
 Feedback is sought by the pupillage committee from all members of chambers and the clerks in advance of any decision on tenancy at the conclusion of pupillage.
 We are committed to recruiting new tenants from our pupils whenever possible and offer pupillage with this objective in mind.

-If you would like any more information about any aspect of pupillage or mini-pupillage, please feel free to contact the Pupillage Committee at firstname.lastname@example.org.
+If you would like any more information about any aspect of pupillage, please feel free to contact the Pupillage Committee at firstname.lastname@example.org.